List of cities in Australia by population

-These lists of Australian cities by population provide rankings of Australian cities and towns according to various systems defined by the Australian Bureau of Statistics.
+These lists of Australian cities by population provide rankings of Australian cities and towns according to various systems defined by the Australian Bureau of Statistics (ABS).

-The eight Greater Capital City Statistical Areas are listed for the state and territory capital cities.
-All Significant Urban Areas (SUA), representing urban agglomerations of over 10,000 population, are listed next.
-The fifty largest Urban Centres (built-up area) are then ranked and, lastly, the fifty largest Local Government Areas (the units of local government below the states and territories) are also ranked.
+The eight Greater Capital City Statistical Areas (GCCSAs) are listed for the state and territorial capital cities.
+All Significant Urban Areas (SUAs) over 50,000 people are listed next followed by the 50 largest urban centres by population.
+Lastly, the 50 largest local government areas (the third tier of government below the states and territories) are also ranked.